VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 }
 ```

-In this step, we added a new line that creates a 3D primitive capsule. 🧊 The `Create3DPrimitive()` method takes a `PrimitiveModelType` enum as a parameter and returns an [`Entity`](https://doc.stride3d.net/latest/en/manual/game-studio/add-entities.html) object.
-The `PrimitiveModelType` enum defines the types of primitive 3D models that can be generated, such as capsules, cubes, and spheres.
+In this step, we added a new line that creates a 3D primitive capsule. 🧊 The `Create3DPrimitive()` method takes a `PrimitiveModelType` enum as a parameter and returns an [`Entity`](https://doc.stride3d.net/latest/en/manual/game-studio/add-entities.html) object, with a collider included by default.
+The [`PrimitiveModelType`](https://stride3d.github.io/stride-community-toolkit/api/Stride.CommunityToolkit.Rendering.ProceduralModels.PrimitiveModelType.html) enum defines the types of primitive 3D models that can be generated, such as capsules, cubes, and spheres.

 Run the application again.
-Surprise, nothing happened! 😲 We created an entity, but we didn't add it to the scene.
+Surprise, nothing happened! 😲🤬 We created an entity, but we didn't add it to the scene.
 This is a typical beginner's mistake 🤦‍♂️.
-To fix it, update the `Start` method to look like this:
+To fix it, update the `Start()` method to look like this.

+You can replace the entire `Start()` method with the code below:

 ```csharp
 // Define the Start method to set up the scene